10 Foods To Avoid If You Have Arthritis

 Now that we’ve gone over the main foods to avoid if you have arthritis, let’s look at some foods that can help alleviate arthritis symptoms.
 As briefly mentioned earlier the majority of wholesome foods like fresh fruits and vegetables, legumes, greens, nuts etc. contain essential vitamins and minerals that can aid with bone health and reduce inflammatory processes in the body.

-One of the most common questions we get asked is “are tomatoes bad for arthritis?”
+One of the most common questions we get asked is “are tomatoes bad for arthritis?”.

-Tomatoes alongside other nightshade foods like potatoes have no substantial evidence to suggest that they affect arthritis.
-On the flipside, they actually contain nutrients that are beneficial for your overall health.
 But as always, if you are planning to include or exclude any foods to your arthritis diet, we recommend you consult with your doctor or dietitian first to decide the best diet program suited to your symptoms.

 Generally, foods to eat for arthritis include:

-1. Omega-3 fatty acid-rich food – such as oily fish and olive oil have a strong natural anti-inflammatory effect.
+Such as oily fish and olive oil have a strong natural anti-inflammatory effect.

-3. Monounsaturated fats – such as those in canola oil have shown reduced disease activity of arthritis conditions.
+Such as those in canola oil have shown reduced disease activity of arthritis conditions.

-4. Fresh fruits and vegetables – that are naturally rich in all the essential vitamins and minerals your body needs to function at its best.
+These are naturally rich in all the essential vitamins and minerals your body needs to function at its best.

 In addition, a daily water intake of 2-3 litres can help reduce stiffness, aid joint health and muscle recovery.